SQL API

 7

-API call method:
+API call example:

 curl -XPOST "http://${deepflow_server_node_ip}:${port}/v1/query/" \